iridescent-dev/iap-swift-lib/README.md

 That is why the process looks like so:
 - being ready to handle purchase events from app startup
 - finalizing transactions when product delivery is complete
-- sending purchase request, for which successful doesn't mean complete
+- sending purchase request, for which successful doesn't always mean complete

 ### Initiating a purchase
 To initiate a purchase, use the `InAppPurchase.purchase()` function.
 It takes the `productIdentifier` and a `callback` function, called when the purchase has been processed.

-**Important**: Do not process the purchase here, this is the role of your PurchaseDelegate.
+**Important**: Do not process the purchase here, we'll handle that later!

-From this callback, you can for example unlock the UI by hiding your loading indicator and display the adapted message to the user.
+From this callback, you can for example unlock the UI by hiding your loading indicator and display a message to the user.

 *Example:*
 ``` swift